Skip to footer content

 $vbLabelText $csharpLabel

-We can add headers and footers with page numbers, insert watermarks for branding or security, merge multiple PDFs into a single document, and extract or replace specific pages:
+Add headers/footers with page numbers, insert watermarks for branding/security, merge multiple PDFs, and extract/replace specific pages:

 // Add dynamic headers with page numbers